adamjmcgrath/react-native-simple-auth/README.md

 - Add the deep link scheme for the callback to your iOS app, eg https://dev.twitter.com/cards/mobile/url-schemes (Due to A Facebook bug, this should always be the top one in the list)

 ### Untappd
-- Create an app on
+- Create an app on https://untappd.com/api/register
-- Use a custom app prefix for the callback url
+- Use a custom app prefix for the callback url.
 - Your configuration object should contain the app id and your callback url e.g.
 ```js
 {